Map meaningful places in your community

 Add questions to the survey

-In this section, you'll add questions to your survey.
-The Add tab lists the different types of questions you can add to the survey.
-Remember that there are often many ways to collect similar kinds of data.
-For example, both the Likert scale and the Rating question types collect data that captures a score that you determine, like four out of five stars.
-Likert scales are more flexible, though, and you can replace the stars with text, such as a scale of Not very much to Very much.
+Now that your survey introduction is set, you'll start adding questions.
+The Add pane lists the different types of questions you can add to the survey.
+There are often many ways to collect similar kinds of data.
+For example, both the Likert scale and the Rating question types collect data that captures a score, like four out of five stars.
+Likert scales are more flexible, though, and you can replace stars with text, such as a scale of Not very much to Very much.

 Because questions may vary between data collection projects, you'll build the first two sample questions in this section and add additional questions as needed.

-1. In the Survey description pane, click the Add tab.
+1. In the Add pane, click the Singleline text question type.

 A blank question is added to your survey and the Edit tab opens.

-3. On the Edit tab, for Label, type or paste What is the name of this place?
+2. In the Singleline text pane, for Label, type (or copy and paste) What is the name of this place?

-The question in the Survey pane updates to show the question label.
+The question updates on the survey to show the label you added.
 There are several other options you can set for the question.
 For example, you can choose to give a hint for how someone might answer the question.
 You can also decide if you need the survey taker to answer this question.
-Ask: is it worth the respondent submitting the survey if they don’t answer this question?
+Ask: is it worth the respondent submitting the survey if they don't answer this question?
 If not, make the question required.

 In the survey pane, a red asterisk after the question text indicates that the question is required.

-First, you'll give the question a name, and give survey takers a hint for how they might answer the question.
+First, you'll give the question a name (label) and give survey takers a hint for how they might answer the question.
 When collecting data, it is important to discuss privacy needs and requirements.
-If you're collecting potentially sensitive data, including name, home address, and any other personally identifying information, you should have an idea of where that data's going to be stored, who'll be able to see it, and how it will be used.
+If you're collecting potentially sensitive data, including names, home addresses, and any other personally identifying information, you should have an idea of where that data's going to be stored, who'll be able to see it, and how it will be used.

-6. For Label, type Where is this place?
+5. For Label, type (or copy and paste) Where is this place?

-7. For Hint, type or paste Keep in mind with maps that some information is personal: you probably shouldn't share your home's location nor other personal locations.
+6. For Hint, type (or copy and paste) Keep in mind with maps that some information is personal: you probably shouldn't share your home's location nor other personal locations.
 But you can safely share locations like your city or a major intersection.

-Now, you can choose the type of geographic data you want to collect—a point, line, or polygon.
+Next, you'll choose the type of geographic data you want to collect—a point, line, or polygon.
 You can also choose to ask your survey participants to share their current location or draw their data on the map.
-To make it a bit easier for your survey participants to start in your community, you can set the default location to your school.
+To make it a bit easier for your survey participants to start in your community, you'll set the default location to your school.

-8. For Drawing tools, make sure Point is selected.
+7. For Drawing tools, make sure Point is chosen.

 Note:

-The sample survey default location is the Esri campus in Redlands, California.
+The sample survey default location is the Esri campus in Redlands, California (380 New York St, Redlands, CA, 92373, USA).

 Finally, you'll decide if you need the survey taker to answer this question.
 Since location is key to your research question, you'll make the map question required.